 Soft Plastics

-Soft plastics are highly versatile and can produce fish in a range of conditions.
-Paddle tails, jerk shads, and other baitfish-style plastics can be fished on jigheads or rigged in other productive ways.
-Natural colors work well when fish are pressured, while brighter colors can help in stained water or low-light conditions.
+Soft plastics are versatile and productive in a range of conditions.
+Paddle tails, jerk shads, and other baitfish-style plastics can be fished on jigheads or rigged in other effective ways.
+Natural colors work well when fish are pressured, while brighter colors can help in stained water or low light.

 Lipless crankbaits and similar search baits are useful when redfish are active and baitfish are present.
 They cover water quickly and can trigger reaction strikes.
 If the fish are moving and you need to locate them, these lures are worth trying.